Setting up an Employee Extension with an Advanced IVR

 Next, choose what happens when the call is being transferred.

 • Calls announced when you pick up: Choosing this option will play an announcement for you prior to the transfer.
 You can choose to either accept or reject the transfer.
-If you choose this option, you'll also need to choose a Ring Time, which will tell the system how long to wait before moving on.

 • Callers asked for name, then announced: Choosing this option will ask the caller to say their name which will play for you prior to the transfer.
 You can choose to either accept or reject the transfer.
-If you choose this option, you'll also need to choose a Ring Time, which will tell the system how long to wait before moving on.

 • Calls connected when transferred: Choosing this option will transfer the caller without any prior announcement, and will not give you the option to accept or reject the call.
-Choosing this option will not give you the ability to set a Ring time.

-If you chose either of the first two options, you'll need to configure an additional block to tell the system what to do if there is no answer or if you reject the call.
+If you chose either of the first two options, you'll need to configure an additional option to tell the system what to do if there is no answer or if you reject the call.
 For example, if there is no answer you may want the call to transfer to an SAS agent instead, or play a recording and disconnect the call.

 Next, choose a Transfer time.